Salahberra2022/deep-unfolding/docs/docs/function.md

     the model of SOR method
     '''
 ```
-## The conventional SOR with optumuin value
+## The conventional SOR with optimum in value
 ```python
    class SOR(nn.Module):
     '''